folkenrothk/DataAbstraction-containmentCheck/writing/reflection.md

 ### Report at least five examples of program output to demonstrate that your `containmentcheck` program works correctly

 Below are examples of the output from running the `containmentcheck` program.
-In each section, the output is labeled with the relevant research question (the parameter choices are described thoroughly in the [Experiment Design](#Experiment_Design) below), the number of run (refer to the [data tables](#Data_Tables) below each respective question), the command inputted to the terminal, and the subsequent output.
+In each section, the output is labeled with the relevant research question (the parameter choices are described thoroughly in the [Experiment Design](#Experiment-Design) section below), the number of run (refer to the [data tables](#Data-Tables) below each respective question), the command inputted to the terminal, and the subsequent output.

 #### 1. Output from running the `containmentcheck` program